The Case For Email Security

 - Unprotected Backups

-SSL: It is simple and easy to use SSL to secure the communications between your computers and your email service provider’s computers.
+TLS: It is easy to use TLS to secure the communications between your computers and the email service provider.
 This works no matter who your recipients are.
-SSL improves security in these ways:
+TLS improves email security in these ways:

 - It establishes that you are contacting your service provider’s computers and not someone else’s

-- It encrypts the username and password that you use to login to these servers.
+- It encrypts the username and password you use to log in to these servers.
 This mitigates identity theft and other issues.

 - It protects your message from eavesdroppers between your computer and your SMTP server.

-- Email client privacy so that the recipients of your email messages cannot determine what type of email client you are using.
+- Email client privacy so that the recipients cannot determine what email client is used.

 - A means to strip out any other non-standard “email header” data that may be lurking in your outbound messages.

 PGP and S/MIME: PGP and S/MIME keys use asymmetric key encryption to protect the contents of your messages throughout their complete journeys.
-They provide:
+They improve email security by: